India's natural gas consumption starts to rebound in June

-"In the Indian market there was some slowdown, but the situation is not as bad as last year," Manoj Jain, chairman of GAIL (India) (GAIL.NS), the country's biggest gas pipeline operator, said at a news briefing to announce quarterly results.
+“In the Indian market there was some slowdown, but the situation is not as bad as last year,” Manoj Jain, chairman of GAIL (India), the country’s biggest gas pipeline operator, said at a news briefing to announce quarterly results.

 He said gas consumption in April and May fell by about 10% to 15% compared to a 50% reduction last year when there was a nationwide lockdown to stem the spread of the virus.